 Uncategorised

-Solicitor, James McNally, looks at recent developments in mediation in civil litigation
+Solicitor, James McNally, looks at recent developments in mediation in professional negligence cases and civil litigation.

 Lord Neuberger, the Master of the Rolls, has announced his support for a new pilot scheme within the Court of Appeal Mediation Service.
 The new scheme sees the automatic referral of appeals to mediation for claims worth less than £100,000, with judges open to recommend mediation for claims of any value where they feel it would be productive.